laravel/docs/upgrade.md

 In order to queue mail, you now must use a [mailable](/docs/{{version}}/mail).
 Queuing mail using the `Mail::queue` and `Mail::later` methods no longer supports using Closures to configure the mail message.
 This feature required the use of special libraries to serialize Closures since PHP does not natively support this feature.

-### Mix

-New Laravel application use [Laravel Mix](/docs/{{version}}/mix) to compile frontend assets.
-Upgrading to Mix is not required; however, if you are upgrading to Laravel Mix from Laravel Elixir, you should remove any dependencies prefixed with 'laravel-elixir' from your 'package.json'.

 ### Redis

 #### Improved Clustering Support